Quality matters when hiring for a big project. Call a Best Pick now!

 Your home’s breaker box (also called a fuse box, service panel, or main electrical panel) is its nerve center.
 The electricity that powers the appliances and gadgets you use on a daily basis comes from circuits linked to the electrical panel.

-If you’re like most homeowners, you probably don’t spend a lot of time thinking about your electrical panel.
-When your panel works the way it’s supposed to, there’s really nothing to think about.
+When your panel works the way it’s supposed to, everything is great.
 But as you’ve probably already guessed, when things go wrong with your electrical panel, they go really wrong.

 How Do Electrical Panels Work?